broadinstitute/cell-health/README.md

 Collapsing the Drug Repurposing Hub Cell Painting data into UMAP coordinates, we observed many associated Cell Health predictions.
 For example, predicted G1 Cell Count and predicted ROS had clear gradients in UMAP space.
 However, there is not exactly a 1-1 relationship.
-The control proteasome inhibitors (DMSO and Bortezomib) are known to induce ROS, while PLK inhibitors are known to induce cell death by blocking mitosis entry.
+The proteasome inhibitors (DMSO and Bortezomib) are known to induce ROS, while PLK inhibitors are known to induce cell death by blocking mitosis entry.
 A single PLK inhibitor (HMN-214) showed a strong dose relationship with predicted G1 count.

 ![lincs](https://raw.githubusercontent.com/broadinstitute/cell-health/master/4.apply/figures/lincs_main_figure_4.png)

-> Applying cell health models to Cell Painting data from The Drug Repurposing Hub.
+> Validating Cell Health models to Cell Painting data from The Drug Repurposing Hub.
-> (a) We apply a Uniform Manifold Approximation (UMAP) to Drug Repurposing Hub consensus profiles of 1,571 compounds across 6 doses.
-> The models were not trained using the Drug Repurposing Hub data.
+> (a) The results of the dose alignment between the PRISM assay and the Drug Repurposing Hub data.
+> This view indicates that there was not a one-to-one matching between perturbation doses.
-> The point color represents the output of the cell health model trained to predict the number of cells in G1 phase (G1 cell count).
+> (b) Comparing viability estimates from the PRISM assay to the predicted number of live cells in the Drug Repurposing Hub.
-> (b) The same UMAP dimensions, but colored by the output of the Cell Health model trained to predict reactive oxygen species (ROS).
+> The PRISM assay estimates viability by measuring barcoded A549 cells after an incubation period.
 > (c) Drug Repurposing Hub profiles stratified by G1 cell count and ROS predictions.
 > Bortezomib and MG-132 are proteasome inhibitors and are used as positive controls; DMSO is a negative control.
 > We also highlight all PLK inhibitors in the dataset.
 > (d) HMN-214 is an example of a PLK inhibitor that shows strong dose response for G1 cell count predictions.
+> (e) Tubulin and aurora kinase inhibitors are predicted to have high Number of gH2AX spots in G1 cells compared to other compounds and controls.
+> (f) Barasertib (AZD1152) is an aurora kinase inhibitor that is predicted to have a strong dose response for Number of gH2AX spots in G1 cells predictions.

 ### Drug Repurposing Hub: Exploratory Tool